aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 ## Cython implementation

 The Cython implementation can only sort NumPy `int64` arrays.
-The functions should be duplicated and specialized to each supported types (e.g. `float64`).
+The functions should be duplicated and specialized to each supported type (e.g. `float64`).

 ```cython